PayHereLK/payhere-mobilesdk-flutter/README.md

 1. You can raise issues directly at the [Issues section](https://github.com/PayHereDevs/payhere-mobilesdk-flutter/issues) for the SDK's GitHub page.
 2. You can contact a PayHere Developer for technical support by mailing your issue and relevant code/screenshots to [techsupport@payhere.lk](mailto:techsupport@payhere.lk)

+#### Does this package support Flutter Null Safety?

+Yes!
+Version 1.0.3 and up opts into Flutter Null Safety.

+If you are creating a new Flutter project, you will experience no issues.
+If you have project that you are planning to upgrade to Flutter 2 / migrate to Flutter Null Safety, there are no changes to be done in code other than increasing the PayHere Flutter SDK version to ^1.0.3.